First Professional Football League (Bulgaria)

 The First Professional Football League (Първа професионална футболна лига), commonly known as Parva Liga or Bulgarian First League (currently known as the efbet League for sponsorship reasons), is a professional association football league in Bulgaria and the highest level of the Bulgarian football league system.
-Contested by 16 teams, it operates on a system of promotion and relegation with the Second Professional Football League.
+Contested by 14 teams, it operates on a system of promotion and relegation with the Second Professional Football League.

 The Bulgarian football championship was inaugurated in 1924 as the Bulgarian State Football Championship and has been played in a league format since 1948, when the A Group was established.
 The champions of the First League have the right to participate in the qualifying rounds of the UEFA Champions League based on the league's European coefficient.
 Additionally, two UEFA Europa Conference League spots are allocated to the second team in the final standings and the winner of the European playoffs.
 A further fourth spot may also be granted to the fourth placed team in the final league ranking, given that the Bulgarian Cup holder has finished among the top three teams at the end of the season.

 A total of 75 clubs have competed in the Bulgarian top-tier since its establishment, with FC Krumovgrad being the newest member of the top tier, after promotion in 2023.
 Since 1948, eleven different teams have been crowned champions of Bulgaria.
-The three most successful clubs are CSKA Sofia with 31 titles, Levski Sofia with 26 titles and Ludogorets Razgrad with 14 titles.
-The current champions Ludogorets Razgrad won their fourteenth consecutive title in their fourteenth First League season in 2024–25.
+The three most successful clubs are CSKA Sofia with 31 titles, Levski Sofia with 27 titles and Ludogorets Razgrad with 14 titles.
 Historically, the competition has been dominated by Sofia-based teams.
 Together they have won a total number of 70 titles.